by: Susan Gast / Author, Blogger at Beesville Books, Bored Boomers, and a Food Dehydrating Fanatic!

 This very versatile veggie is great for tons of recipes: Soups and stews, you name it!

-And you can grind onions up for use as a powder!
+And you can grind onions up for use as onion powder!

-If you're slicing and chopping up your own onions, consider investing in a fabulous knife.
+When slicing and chopping up your onions, you might first want to invest in a good knife...

 NOTE: When dehydrating this pungent veggie, you might dehydrate some garlic at the same time if you've got a spare dehydrator tray or two available!